data-edu/tidyLPA/README.md

 Installation
 ------------

-You can install tidyLPA from CRAN with:
+You can install tidyLPA (v. `0.2.0`) from CRAN with:

 ``` r
 install.packages("tidyLPA")
 ```

-You can also install the development version of tidyLPA from GitHub with:
+You can also install the development version (v. `0.2.1`) of tidyLPA from GitHub with:

 ``` r
 install.packages("devtools")